-Table 4 identifies key themes around the acceptability of PES, the key risks among First Nations are around politicising PES, which could undermine the legitimacy of such programs.
+Table 10 identifies key themes around the acceptability of PES, the key risks among First Nations are around politicising PES, which could undermine the legitimacy of such programs.
 While for non-First Nations the key issues are around confused jurisdiction and increased costs.
-First Nations are wanting greater control and coordination of activities on their land base, as well as There was shared agreement that PES could foster communication and greater equity. partnerships between First Nations and non-First Nations, something that is not done in any systematic way in the region.
+First Nations are wanting greater control and coordination of activities on their land base, as well as greater equity.
+There was shared agreement that PES could foster communication and partnerships between First Nations and non-First Nations, something that is not done in any systematic way in the region.
 PES can act as a mechanism to foster collaboration and exchange, based on respect for First Nations jurisdiction and stewardship.
 PES can also directly address externalities from industry and tourism through targeted payments, which can enhance sustainability in the region, particularly as the role of the province has been reduced and created a land management- vacuum in the region.
 Previous research by Syme et al. (1999) documents that in discussing new allocations of property rights for water, that self-interest was tempered by pro-social motivations.
 A pro-social motivation is an individual's voluntary behaviour that benefits other individuals or society as a whole.
 We observed a similar effect in focus groups, where participants focused on public good derived from PES, carefully balancing this against their own self-interest (defined in terms of costs).
+The workshops emphasised that PES and EMS programs are crucial to meeting important collective objectives to 2050, including conservation and sustainability, and equality.

-Table 4: Themes on Risk and Concerns, and Opportunities and Priorities
+Table 10: Themes on Risk and Concerns, and Opportunities and Priorities

 Priorities Addressed Opportunities

 Protecting Rights and Title Recognition

 First Nations Economic future and Employment Livelihoods

-Tilst Nations Values Equity
+That inations Values Equity

 Stewardship and TEK

-Supporting Economy and

-Non-First Community Money for Interventions
+Supporting Economy and Community Money for Interventions

-Nations Sustainability Reconciliation
+Non-First Sustainability Reconciliation

+Nations

 Address Reconciliation and Injustice Social License with First Nations

 Risks Concerns

 Politicised/Short-Term Program Control

 First Nations Conflict Symbolic and Non-Substantive

-Distribution - Missing Out
+First Nations Distribution - Missing Out

-Jurisdiction Increased Taxation
+Non-First Jurisdiction Increased Taxation

-Non-First Impact on Tourism, fish farms and
+Nations Increased costs on tourism Impact on Tourism, fish farms and forestry

-Nations Increased costs on tourism forestry.

-The third question is around the potential for PES in Clayoquot and how First Nations could participate in these programs.
-The results highlight that contractual arrangements are emerging between businesses and First Nations to generate aesthetic, educational and recreational outcomes through stewardship and management, and engagement with tourists.
+The third question is around the potential for EMS in Clayoquot Sound and how First Nations could participate in these programs.
+The workshops highlighted that EMS and PES programs advance the concept of reciprocity, and can build a conservation economy that respects First Nation's values and our relationship to nature.
+The results from the focus groups highlighted that contractual arrangements are emerging between businesses and First Nations to generate aesthetic, educational and recreational outcomes through stewardship and management, and engagement with tourists.
 These programs may be expanded and achieve a scale where larger management interventions can be achieved, with broader outcomes to the population.
 There are some key institutional design questions that need to be addressed, for instance, legitimating PES so that it is not seen as simply optional to purchase services, which can mitigate free-riding ensure funding is adequate to meet the obligations under PES arrangements to maintain particular ecosystem services.
 It is also important to address political barriers such as border disputes between First Nations, which can foster better coordination between different actors.